Analysis of General and Partial Equilibrium

 A critical insight from general equilibrium theory is Walras’ Law, which states that if all but one market in an economy is in equilibrium, the last market must also be in equilibrium.
 This underscores the interconnectedness of markets.
 According to Walras’ Law, a shortage or surplus in one market must be balanced by a corresponding shortage or surplus elsewhere in the economy.

-In addition to understanding the equilibrium, economists also study comparative statics, which analyzes how changes in external conditions affect equilibrium.
+In addition to understanding equilibrium, economists study comparative statics, which analyzes how changes in external conditions affect equilibrium.
 For instance, how does a tax on carbon emissions affect the overall equilibrium in the energy and consumer goods markets?
 General equilibrium analysis helps answer these questions by considering all markets simultaneously.

 Criticisms and Limitations of General Equilibrium Theory